MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 The `SoViewportRegion` module allows to define the X- and Y-position and the width and height of the image in the `SoRenderArea` module.

-Values can be in pixels or as fractions from 0 to 1.
+Values can be in pixels or as fractions from 0 to 1:

-* 0 means the start of the render area
+* 0 means the start of the render area (depending on the reference)
 * 0.5 means the center of the render area
-* 1 means the end of the render area
+* 1 means the end of the render area  (depending on the reference)

 We want to create a layout with the following setting:
 * Axial view on the left side